 1. Office Days

 As a business owner, some of my days are spent in my home office, keeping my own life organized.
-I take care of admin work, bookkeeping, filing, catching up on emails, scheduling new jobs, making YouTube videos, and reviewing my calendar for the upcoming weeks.
+I take care of admin work, bookkeeping, filing, catching up on emails, scheduling new jobs, making YouTube videos and other content, and reviewing my calendar for the upcoming weeks.

 3. Maintenance Days